thoughtspot/thoughtspot.github.io/_admin/ts-cloud/linked-filters.md

 ## Configure linked filters
 To configure linked Pinboard filters, follow these steps.
 Note that you can link the Worksheet columns at the Pinboard level ***without*** actually filtering the Pinboard.
 This is useful if you would like your users to be able to choose their own filters for the Pinboard.

+{% include note.html content="When you create linked Pinboard filters, you link Worksheet columns at the Pinboard level.
+You do not globally link the Worksheet columns.
+You must create the linked filters separately, for each Pinboard." %}

 1. Navigate to the Pinboard you would like to filter, or [create a new Pinboard]({{ site.baseurl }}/admin/ts-cloud/pinboard-compose.html).

 2. First, you must add primary Worksheet filters.
 If you do not add primary filters, the **Configure filters** option does not appear in the **more options menu** ![]({{ site.baseurl }}/images/icon-ellipses.png){: .inline}.